-Sometime around 1884, poet James Whitcomb Riley used humor to explain inductive reasoning with the observation, "When I see a bird that walks like a duck and swims like a duck, and quacks like a duck, then it probably is a duck."
+The poet James Whitcomb Riley used humor to explain inductive reasoning with the observation, "When I see a bird that walks like a duck and swims like a duck and quacks like a duck, then it probably is a duck."
 His duck test is a good place to begin if you're trying to decide whether a worker should be classified as an independent contractor or as an employee.
 In most cases, the distinction is clear: employees look like employees.

 But when it's unclear the IRS looks at criteria that became known as the "20 Factor" test.
-In an attempt to simplify and refine that test, it has organized the factors into three main groups: behavioral control, financial control and the type of relationship of the parties.
+To simplify and refine that test, the factors have been organized into three main groups: behavioral control, financial control and the type of relationship of the parties.